 - Preheat oven to 375.
 Lightly spray a mini muffin tin with non-stick cooking spray.

 - In a large bowl, whisk together flour, baking powder, baking soda, salt, sugars, cinnamon, nutmeg, and allspice.

 - In a small bowl, whisk together butter and eggnog.

 - Add wet ingredients to dry ingredients and stir until just combined.

-- Bake for 5-7 minutes or until edges just start to turn golden brown.
-Move to a wire rack to cool.
+- Bake for 5-7 minutes or until edges just start to turn golden brown and a toothpick inserted in the center comes out with just a few crumbs.*** Move to a wire rack to cool.

 - Stir together sugar and spices.
 Dip tops of muffins in melted butter, then dip in sugar mixture.
 Repeat with remaining donut muffins.

 - Store any leftovers in an airtight container.

 **This makes enough for a light coating of sugar.
 If you prefer a more generous coating, double these ingredients.

 ***Because the size of mini muffin tins can vary greatly, you may find that you ned to bake your donut muffins longer.
 The best way to tell if the donut muffins are done is to test them with a toothpick and see if there are just a few crumbs sticking.